Text Style Guidelines

 Does not require specific input from the user.

-For example, the New, Save a Version, and Duplicate commands do not use an ellipsis because either the user has already provided the necessary information or no user input is required.
+For example, the New, Save a Version, and Duplicate commands don't use an ellipsis because either the user has already provided the necessary information or no user input is required.
 That is, New always opens a new document or window, Save a Version saves a snapshot of the current document, and Duplicate creates a new copy of the current document.

 Is completed by the opening of a panel.